Vital Records Online

 Who is Authorized to Order an Oregon Birth Certificate?

-Access to birth certificates in Oregon is restricted for 100 years due to confidentiality laws.
+Access to birth certificate in Oregon is restricted for 100 years due to confidentiality laws.
 Only the individual named on the record and certain authorized third parties can obtain a certified copy.
 Review the list below to confirm which third parties are authorized to submit a request.

 Authorized People